etroimcasso/react-app-typescript-express-socketio/README.md

 yarn buildServer
 ```

 Alternatively, you can enable automatic builds using the following command.
-This command works as both a development and production tool -- git pull will cause a new build, and any changes a developer makes will also trigger new builds
+This command works as both a development and production tool -- git pull will cause a new build, and any changes a developer makes will also trigger new builds:

 ```bash
 yarn autoBuildServer
 ```

-When working on files in the **src** directory, run the below command to build the web application
+When working on files in the **src** directory, run the below command to build the web application:

 ```bash
 yarn buildApp
 ```

-Then use the following command to start the pm2 process.
+Then use the following command to start the pm2 process:

 ```bash
 yarn production
 ```

-If you're doing development, it is recommended to use the development server along with the `yarn autoBuildServer` command from above
+If you're doing development, it is recommended to use the development server along with the `yarn autoBuildServer` command from above:

 ```bash
 yarn devServer
 ```

-If you want to clean all build directories and delete all log files, rebuild the app and the server, and start up the production server in one command.
+If you want to clean all build directories and delete all log files, rebuild the app and the server, and start up the production server in one command:

 ```bash
 yarn doEverything